 When I call 9-1-1 for a medical emergency, why does the fire department show up?

 The Grand Junction Fire Department is the first responder for all medical emergencies.
 The five fire stations are located strategically throughout Grand Junction, so our response times can have a positive effect on medical emergencies.
-All of the firefighters in Grand Junction are certified Emergency Medical Technicians (EMT- B or I) and EMT-P (Paramedics).
+All of the firefighters in Grand Junction are certified Emergency Medical Technicians (EMT- B or I) or EMT-P (Paramedics).

 - Do you rescue cats from trees?